On the equivariant implicit function theorem with low regularity and applications to geometric variational problems

-\begin{section}{Statement of the $G$-equivariant implicit function theorem} The usual formulations of the implicit function theorem give a local result, so that its statement can be given using open subsets of Banach spaces as domains and counterdomains of the functions involved.
+\begin{section}{\texorpdfstring{Statement of the $G$-equivariant implicit function theorem}{Statement of the G-equivariant implicit function theorem}} The usual formulations of the implicit function theorem give a local result, so that its statement can be given using open subsets of Banach spaces as domains and codomains of the functions involved.
 For the equivariant version of the theorem that will be discussed in this section the situation is somewhat different.
 Namely, we will consider group actions on Banach manifolds whose orbits are not necessarily contained in the domain of some local chart, or in the domain of a local trivialization of a vector bundle.
 In fact, we will not even assume boundedness of the orbits.
 This suggests that, in spite of the local character of the result and its proof, the equivariant formulation of our theorem is better cast in an abstract Banach manifolds/Banach vector bundles setup.